mciocchi/atomic_d6/README.md

 - The defender gets to choose which defensive Feat to use, as long as it's appropriate
   - Physical targeting: Passive Dodge, Passive Block, Passive Endure, or similar
   - Mental or sensory effects: Passive Resolve, or similar.
-  - If the spell is a physical attack, armor needs
+  - If the spell is a physical attack, armor may provide additional protection (see Armor and Spell Resistance below)
   - If the target lacks a relevant Aspect for that defense, use the standard Defensive Floor in place of their full Concept Bonus.

 The caster rolls spellcasting as a normal Feat, applying their Spellcasting Aspect and other Bonuses.
 They must meet or beat the total Spell Resistance for the spell to fully take hold.